edwin-737/urop-react/SUTD Teams Portal documentation.md

 `git add .`
 `git commit -m 'second deployment to azure'`
 `git push`
-Then go to the github repo of your app, and click the Actions tab, wait for the latest deployment, and after its done, go back to your site's link from earlier.
+Then go to the github repo of your app, and click the "Actions" tab, wait for the latest deployment, and after its done, go back to your site's link from earlier.
 You should see the text "Testing Azure Deployment" now.

 **Possible error**
 If your deployment is unsuccessful, in the actions tab, the symbol next to the commit message of that deployment will be a red cross, click on that deployment, and then click the "Build and deploy" dropdown to view the error.
 It will likely be a mistake in your frontend code.
 Common causes include:
 1. Importing an unused file in a react.js file
-2. Not passing a return statement to a `Array.map()` function.
+2. Not passing a return statement to an `Array.map()` function.
-3. Other react errors.
+3. Other ReactJS errors.

 ## **Azure App Services**